 This paragraph contains detailed commercial terms.
+Make sure every word

 Important: the last sub-paragraph provides for a rent free period.
-However, it is better practice to deal with any money concession to the tenant in a side letter and
+However, it is better practice to deal with any money concession to the tenant in a side letter and to leave the lease showing the full amount of the rent payable.
+This ensures that you do